Skip to Content

 First and foremost, I start my weekly planning in a bullet journal after reviewing the previous week.

-Later you’re going to see the exact weekly review bujo page with braindump and Eisenhower matrix.
+Later you’re going to see the exact weekly review bujo page with braindump and a priority matrix.

 Also, I’ll tell you how I use these tools to reflect on a week, clear my thoughts, and set priorities for next week.